GUIDE TO COOKING AT BASE

 We have a white record book that we need to complete every time the kitchen is used.
 Please ensure you do so.
 It is kept in the front kitchen.
 There is also a Cleaning Record which must be completed before and after the kitchen is used.
 This ensures the Kitchen and Cafe stay clean and that Environmental health are happy bunnies.

-FIRE POLICY/PROCEDURE Please make sure you are familiar with Kebele’s fire policy and procedure.
+FIRE POLICY/PROCEDURE Please make sure you are familiar with BASE’s fire policy and procedure.
 See attached.

 Thank you for reading this guide – remember to chat to your host if anything is unclear.

 We hope you enjoy cooking at BASE.